How I ended up building my University’s Schedule

 }

-Besides the schedule itself, I added a simple top menu with quick links to:
+Besides the schedule itself, I added a simple navigation menu with quick links to:

 Header menu with links to chats, FAQs, and official sites